sebastianlarisch/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-add-a-new-shipment-method-2.0.md

 1. In the Back Office, navigate to the **Shipment** section and click **Add new Carrier Company**.
 2. Specify a name for the carrier company and the corresponding glossary key for having a localized name.
-3. To  use this carrier company in the shop, select **Enabled** in the check box.
+3. To  use this carrier company in the shop, select **Enabled** in the checkbox.
 ![Enabled checkbox](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+Add+a+New+Shipment+Method+2.0/ui_add_carrier_cmpany.png)

 Now that we have a new shipment carrier, we can add a new shipment method to it.